 Use Their Language in Your Communication

 Your voice of the customer (VOC) research, recordings of conversations with leads that make progress, and research into online reviews will show you how customers are talking about their pains and concerns.
 You become their consultant when they hear themselves in your content.
-This section of the buyer’s journey is at the top, because the way that the customer speaks will inform everything that comes below it
+This section of the customer journey is at the top, because the way that the customer speaks will inform everything that comes below it.

 Define the Next Step